BrOleg5/script_videogames_quickAdd/README.md

 **Please never run a script that you don't understand.
 I cannot and will not be liable for any damage caused by the use of this script.
 Regularly make a backup of your Obsidian's vault !**

-## How to obtain client ID and secret.
+## How to obtain client ID and secret

 1. Sign-in to this website : <https://dev.twitch.tv/login>.
 2. Click on "Applications" :
 ![1](https://user-images.githubusercontent.com/52013479/151679962-4f510da2-bdb4-49d0-82f9-baaacb7bb4f6.png)
 3. Click on "Register your application" :
 ![2](https://user-images.githubusercontent.com/52013479/151679974-093dc027-3d17-4ba4-8225-44f6eb5a7262.png)
 4. In "Name", choose a name you want.
 In "OAuth Redirect URLs", write `http://localhost`.
 In "category", choose "Application Integration".
 Finally, click on "Create" :
 ![3](https://user-images.githubusercontent.com/52013479/151680007-4a96a8df-d6a2-483f-bab6-0f5454d909af.png)
 5. Click on manage :
 ![4](https://user-images.githubusercontent.com/52013479/151680012-2d453d2b-6e1a-4e1e-8feb-2c6067f9cdfd.png)
 6. Here are your `client id` and `client secret` !
 To generate `client secret`, click on `new secret` (and copy it, it will disappear !) :
 ![5](https://user-images.githubusercontent.com/52013479/151680023-a243939d-b208-4a25-a256-a4bc49092a95.png)
 7. Keep your `client id` and `client secret`, they will be needed in the steps [below](#installation).

 ## Installation